The first American Girl

 Two years after the year chronicled in "Caddie Woodlawn," the steamer took Caddie and her family south to St. Louis.
 Caddie ended up in Idaho and lived to be nearly 86.
 She was a wonderful storyteller, inspiring her granddaughter and namesake, Carol Ryrie Brink, who lived with her from the age of 8.

-As a character, little Laura Ingalls became more famous, in part because of Michael Landon and the TV series "Little House on the Prairie."
+As a character, little Laura Ingalls became more famous, in part because of handsome actor Michael Landon and the TV series "Little House on the Prairie."

-As a $90 doll and star of the Hollywood movie "Kit Kittredge: An American Girl," the fictional Kit also is more famous.
-Like Laura, she was born in Wisconsin, protege of the American Girl corporation of Middleton, a Madison suburb.
+As an expensive doll and star of the Hollywood movie "Kit Kittredge: An American Girl," the fictional Kit also is more famous.
+Like Laura, she was born in Wisconsin, protege of the American Girl corporation, founded in Middleton, a Madison suburb.

-But Caddie, the girl with the heart as big as the outdoors she loved, still resonates with readers.
+But Caddie, the girl with a heart as big as the outdoors she loved, still resonates with readers.

-"People come in and they love, love Caddie Woodlawn," says Julie Fuelling of the Red Balloon Bookshop in St. Paul.
+"People come in and they love, love Caddie Woodlawn," said Julie Fuelling of the Red Balloon Bookshop in St. Paul.
 "There's definitely a following out there."

 Trip Tips: Caddie Woodlawn in Wisconsin